SCT 02.14.26 Palo Alto

 by: Bob Isaacs

-introduces moves: pull by dancers, square through, chain, star
+introduces moves: pull by dancers, square through

 formation: improper